 Cauliflower recipes

-Cauliflower is such a versatile ingredient – steam, boil, fry or roast it, these cauliflower recipe ideas are bound to inspire you.
+Steamed, boiled, fried or roasted, these cauliflower recipe ideas are bound to inspire you.

-80g or eight florets count as one portion towards your 5-a-day.
+80g or eight florets of cauliflower count as one portion towards your 5-a-day.

 How to cook cauliflower